oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_page.rst

 On the upper-left of the page, you can see your avatar, full name and statuses.

 The first status shows that your are granted rights to use the system.
-The second status is called ``authentication status`` and defines the actuality of your password.
+The second status is called ``authentication status`` and shares the state of your password.
 As you can see your user page only being logged into the system, you will always see **Enabled** for the first status and **Active** for the other.
 When an administrator views your page, they will able to see values of your statuses.

 .. image:: /user_guide/img/getting_started/my_oro/my_user_review_pagetop.png